 - Operated or pressurized by air or other gases.

 - A device that utilizes pneumatic energy to regulate or open/close the check valve.
 A spring that is used solely to open many custom check valves, will normally be fitted inside a valve which allows the valve to return to the closed position.

 - A valve that moves up to or from its seat perpendicularly within check valves.

 - Makes certain the closing device of check valves stays in the correct position.

-- Pressure difference in
+- Pressure Differential

 - Pressure difference in check valves found between the inlet and the outlet.

 - A quick pressure rise common to many custom check valves.

 - A unit of pressure; equivalent to the metric unit of Kilonewtons per square centimeter.

 - Check valves that are able to be inserted into the bottom of tanks.

 - A stationary part of custom check valves which restrict fluid or gas flow when it comes in contact with the movable portion of many custom check valves.